-Particulars Redeemable at No of Shares Amount (Amount in '000 Redeemable within maximum of 9% Non-cumulative Redeemable Preference Shares of Re.
-1/- each 1 1,89,90,000 18,990.00 20 years from the date of allotment 14% Non-cumulative Redeemable Preference Shares of Re.
-1/- each 9 50,00,000 45,000.00 20 years from the date of allotment 2% Non-cumulative Redeemable Preference Shares of Re.
-1/- each 5.5 1,11,48,000 61,314.00 20 years from the date of allotment 2% Non-cumulative Redeemable Preference Shares of Re.
-1/- each 1 6,07,00,000 60,700.00 18 years from the date of allotment Total 9,58,38,000 1,86,004.00
+Particulars 9% Non-cumulative Redeemable Preference Shares of Re.
+Redeemable at No of Shares Amount (Amount in '00(Redeemable within maximum of 17- each 1 1,89,90,000 18,990.00 20 years from the 14% Non-cumulative Redeemable Preference Shares of Re.
+1/- each 9 50,00,000 45,000.00 date of allotment 20 years from the 2% Non-cumulative Redeemable Preference Shares of Re.
+1/- each 5.5 1,11,48,000 61,314.00 date of allotment 20 years from the 2% Non-cumulative Redeemable Preference Shares of Re.
+1 date of allotment 18 years from the fotal 6,07,00,000 9,58,38,000 60,700.00 1.86.004.00 date of allotment

 The preference shares are redeemable wholly or partly at the mutual consent of both the allottee as well the Company.
-The preference shares shall carry dividend @ 9%,14% and 2% per annum until redeemed and shall be payable on non-cumulative basis prior to any dividend or other distribution payable to equity shareholders, subject to the availability of adequate distributable profits for the respective financial year.
+The preference shares shall carry dividend @ 9%,14% and 2% per arrium until redeemed and shall be payable on non-cumulative basis prior to any dividend or other distribution payable to equity shareholders, subject to the availability of adequate distributable profits for the respective financial year.

 The preference shareholders shall not be entitled to receive notice, attend and vote at general meetings of the Company, except as otherwise provided by the Companies Act, 2013 whereby the holders of such shares would be entitled to vote separately as a class, i.e. with respect to voting entitlement of preference shareholders on matters / issues affecting substantive rights or liabilities of preference shareholders.
 The preference shareholders shall not be entitled to bonus or right shares or participate in any profit of the Company except the right of dividend being attached to the preference shares.
-However, in the event of winding up or liquidation of the Company, the paid up arrivant on preference shares will be paid back to the preference shareholders before any payment is made to the equity shareholders.
+However, in the event of winding up or tiquidation of the Company, the paid up amount preference shares will be paid back to the preference shareholders before any payment is made to the equity shareholders.